Minimizing Age of Information with Generate at Will Status Updates and Age-Agnostic Cyclic Scheduling: Insertion Search (IS) Scheduling Algorithm

-The pseudo-code for IS is given in Algorithm~\ref{alg:WFS_pseudo} that outputs a pattern $P^*$ of size at most $K_{max}$, where we use the notation $SAoI(P)$ to denote the system AoI of pattern $P$ which can be calculated by following the procedure detailed in Section~\ref{sec:analysis}.
 Note that IS provides the optimum solution for $N=2$ from Theorem~\ref{thm:thm1}.
-To see this, if the optimum solution is $(1,1)$ then IS will start from the pattern $ $ and will choose not to insert a source since the system AoI would be higher upon an insertion.
-Otherwise, if the solution is in the form $(K_1^*,1)$ (or $(1,K_2^*))$, then from Theorem~\ref{thm:thm1} and Lemma~\ref{lemma:1}, it will never be possible to insert a source-2 (source-1) transmission in order to reduce the system AoI at any step of the IS algorithm.
+To see this, if the optimum solution is $(1,1)$ then IS will start from the pattern $[1,2]$ and will choose not to insert a source since the system AoI would be higher upon an insertion.
+Otherwise, if the solution is in the form $(K_1^*,1)$ (resp. $(1,K_2^*))$, then from Theorem~\ref{thm:thm1} and Lemma~\ref{lemma:1}, it will never be possible to insert a source-2 (resp. source-1) transmission in order to reduce the system AoI at any step of the IS algorithm.
 Hence, IS will eventually find the optimum solution for $N=2$ using linear search rather than the closed form expression given in Theorem~\ref{thm:thm1}.
 The advantage in using IS stems from its applicability to general $N > 2$ scenarios.